-We were severely curtailed with our Heritage Open Days Programme (HODs) this year.
+We were severely curtailed with our Heritage Open Days Programme (HODs) during 2020.
 However, we developed a virtual celebration during September on social media and the website which we hope that you enjoy.
 Beginning with...

 Pannett House, Normanby Terrace

 The current owners very kindly allowed us access to photograph and video the home of Alderman Robert Elliott Pannett, Whitby's greatest benefactor.
 Watch the virtual tour here, with special thanks to Lee Davies

 Alderman Pannett's House, Normanby Terrace, courtesy of Lee Davies.

 Alderman Pannett in his salon, Pannett House, courtesy of Whitby Literary and Philosophical Society.
 The house is now a bed and breakfast.